ALib C++ Library

 The C++ language would allow to declare this method const, as it does not manipulate the data of the class itself but a character in the buffer pointer.

-In exclamation cases, to manipulate the contents of const AString, use method VBuffer() like in the following sample:
+In exceptional cases, to manipulate the contents of const AString, use method VBuffer() like in the following sample:

 const AString myAString( "Hello" );